Self-service laundry: Staffed laundries

 Others allow customers to drop off clothing to be washed, dried, and folded.
 This is often referred to as fluff & fold, wash-n-fold, drop off, bachelor bundles, a service wash or full-service wash.
 Some staffed laundry facilities also provide dry cleaning pick-up and drop-off.
 There are over 35,000 laundries throughout the United States.
 Similar services exist in the United Kingdom where the terms service wash or full-service wash are also in use.
 The evolution of self-serve laundry services have been seen in some "fluff and fold" (also styled fluff n fold, fluff & fold, fluff 'n' fold, and fluff 'n fold) services provided by various laundromats.
 These services provide the end user with washing, drying, and folding services on a per pound basis, where the dry laundry is weighed before washing and services are billed on the basis of that weight.
 Some services offer free pickup and delivery, as well as complimentary laundry bags as part of their customer appreciation.
 Additionally, dry-cleaning services have been known to utilize the pickup and delivery as a means to help generate additional revenue.

-On-premise laundromats
+On-premise self-service laundry

-On-premise laundromats are found in locations such as hotels, hospitals, student residences at universities, or apartment blocks.
+On-premise self-service laundry are found in locations such as hotels, hospitals, student residences at universities, or apartment blocks.
 Facility managers/maintenance staff work directly with machine distributors to supply and maintain washers and dryers.
 Use of the machines are reserved for the residents of these facilities.

-Many building owners use on-premise laundromats as a way to increase revenue.
+Many building owners use on-premise self-service laundry as a way to increase revenue.
 They can do this through renting their laundry room to laundry companies for a fixed monthly price allowing the laundry company to keep all revenue from the machines.
 Building owners also have the option to create a revenue sharing system where the apartment owner and laundry company split the profits from the machines each month.